coq/coq/doc/sphinx/proof-engine/tactics.rst

 .. tacn:: contradiction {? @one_term {? with @bindings } }

-   This tactic applies to any goal.
    The contradiction tactic attempts to find in the current context (after all intros) a hypothesis that is equivalent to an empty inductive type (e.g. :g:`False`), to the negation of a singleton inductive type (e.g. :g:`True` or :g:`x=x`), or two contradictory